A grasslands odyssey

 Participants were drawn to this opportunity for a variety of reasons.
 Susan Church, past Alberta Region chair of the Nature Conservancy of Canada, explained that while she has often toured grasslands in the past, she hasn’t had the opportunity to explore them in this way.
 “Where else can you get this,” she asks, “where you can walk for this vast stretch?”

-Having grown up in BC, I haven’t spent much time in the grasslands, as I tend to travel to the mountains for hikes or vacations.
+Having grown up in BC, I haven’t spent much time in the grasslands.
+I tend to travel to the mountains for hikes or vacations.
 I’ve entered this landscape vicariously, through the work of writers such as Sharon Butala, Trevor Herriot and Wallace Stegner.
 Although these writers offer a compelling introduction, reading cannot bring the grasslands alive as much as walking through them, with my senses tuned to birdsong and wind, and the broad expanse of sky.

 Gus Yaki watching a prairie rattlesnake (Photo by Ann Lawson)

 Temperate grasslands are one of the most endangered ecosystems worldwide.
 Many resident and migratory species rely on this habitat.
 We crossed numerous pastures over the course of our trek.
 Those on which the native vegetation remained undisturbed, or only minimally disturbed, hosted far more species than where the vegetation had been replaced by non-native species.